wp-plugins/my-content-management/readme.txt

 * Translators may not have contributed to this plug-in; but have contributed to my [translation repository](http://translate.joedolson.com).

 == Changelog ==

+= 1.3.2 =

+* Bug fix: hyphens not correctly rendered in email munging.

 = 1.3.1 =